 Mix It Up

-There are many chest exercises and while you don't have to do all of them all of the time, it's important to mix them up.
-It's not just about getting bigger chest muscles.
-To obtain well-sculpted pecs, you'll want to incorporate exercises that work the muscles from different angles.
+Alas, there are so many chest exercises and so little time.
+Since you can't do all of them at once, it's important to mix them up because different exercises work the muscles from different angles.

 The standard barbell bench press is a great place to start for an overall chest workout, but for eliciting activation in all regions of the pecs, it's a good idea to get friendly with dumbbells.
-Here are a few suggestions to cover the bases.
-You can get more ideas insights from the American Council on Exercise's study of the Best Chest Exercises.
+You can get more ideas insights from the American Council on Exercise's study of the Best Chest Exercises, but here are a few exercises that may favor the outer pecs.

 Seated Chest Press

-Ordinary push-ups can be easily adapted to work the outer pecs.
+Adapt ordinary push-ups to work the outer pecs.
 The first variation is to use a wider grip than the usual shoulder-width distance between hands.
 Experiment with different amounts of space between your hands and stay tuned into your outer pecs to see what makes you feel them.
 Doing push-ups at an incline with your hands resting on a surface that's higher than your feet will also enhance activation of the outer pecs.

 Another key push-up variation that will assist in tapering the outer pecs is the push-up plus, sometimes referred to as serratus anterior (SA) push-ups.
 These are excellent for toning up the aforementioned SA, the two muscles that flank the sides of the torso, adding broadness to the chest.

 Everybody's different, and a lot of people tend to accumulate fat at the outer region of their pecs.
-So the first order of business is to rid yourself of excess body fat.
-That almost certainly means losing weight.
+Losing fat almost always means losing weight.
 Unfortunately, there's no such thing as "spot reduction" -- your body mass index doesn't really care where you want to lose it.
 But as your body becomes leaner overall, flab at the sides of your pecs sooner or later will exit the building.

-To lose a pound of fat, you've got to create a deficit of 1,500 calories.
+To lose a pound of fat, you've got to create a deficit of 3,500 calories.
 A two-pronged approach is best: eat less and burn more with cardio training.
 High Intensity Interval Training (HIIT) is an effective way to accomplish that.
 HIIT means alternating intense bursts of activity with intervals of lesser exertion or complete rest.
-For example, you might jam hard on the treadmill for two minutes and walk for one minute.
+For example, you might jam hard on the treadmill for two minutes and walk for one minute at two or three workouts during the week.

 Read More: How to Lose Chest Fat